 Students, you will select courses for Grade 9 when you are in Grade 8.
 To assist in course selection it is important to be aware of course pathways (applied, academic, open, locally developed), compulsory credits and pathways beyond secondary school.
-You can find more information about secondary school in this section and on the Board website at www.yrdsb.ca/secondary.
+You can find more information about secondary school in this section and in the student section of the Board website at www.yrdsb.ca/students.